cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/document-fingerprinting.md

 # Document Fingerprinting

 Information workers in your organization handle many kinds of sensitive information during a typical day.
-Document Fingerprinting makes it easier for you to protect this information by identifying standard forms that are used throughout your organization.
+In the Security &amp; Compliance Center, Document Fingerprinting makes it easier for you to protect this information by identifying standard forms that are used throughout your organization.
 This topic describes the concepts behind Document Fingerprinting and how to create one by using PowerShell.

 ## Basic scenario for Document Fingerprinting